Guin-Kiwi/EasyPass/README.md

 If 2 or 3 are met -> medium password

-If more than 3 are met -> strong password
+If all 4 are met -> strong password

 `space for code`